Curriculum Planning & Delivery

 Education outside the Classroom (EOTC)

 A wide range of experiences outside of the classroom is offered from the new entrant level.
 Children are challenged physically, intellectually and emotionally to interact with each other and to discover personal resources.
-Permission for your child/children to attend curriculum based EOTC activities is given by way of a parent signature on the EOTC form sent out by the classroom teacher, at the beginning of the school year, which is then filed on the classroom file.
+Permission for your child/children to attend curriculum based EOTC activities is given by way of a parent signature on the enrolment form when your child commences school.
 Full details of any EOTC activities will be provided by your child/rens classroom teacher prior to any activity taking place.